 (Please note that Agent/Editor Pitching is an add-on, separate aspect of the day, for only those who sign up.
 Spaces are limited for these premium meetings, and pricing/detail is explained below.)

-$189 — EARLY BIRD base price for registration to the 2019 TWW and access to all workshops, all day.
-As of fall 2018, registration is now OPEN.
+$149 — EARLY BIRD base price for registration to the 2021 TWW and access to all workshops, all days.
+(You also get 10 additional free pre-recorded webinars on writing and publishing.)
+As of early 2021, registration is now OPEN.

 “I signed novelist Kathleen McInnis after meeting her

-Add $69 — for an in-depth, personal critique of your one-page query letter from Brian Klems, one of the day’s instructors.
+Add $69 — for an in-depth, personal critique of your one-page query letter from Chuck Sambuchino, one of the workshop’s former instructors.
 (This rate is a special event value for Tennessee Writing Workshop attendees only.)
 Registrants are encouraged to take advantage of the specially-priced critique, so they can send out their query letter with confidence following the workshop.
 Also, if you are meeting with an agent at the event, you’re essentially speaking your query letter aloud to them.
 Wouldn’t it be wise to give that query letter (i.e., your pitch) one great edit before that meeting?

 Add $89 — for an in-depth personal critique of the first 10 pages of your novel.
 Spaces with faculty for these critiques are very limited, and participating attendees get an in-person meeting at the workshop.
 Options:

-- Young adult, tween fiction, middle grade: Faculty member Jessica Burkhart, a published YA/MG author, will get your work in advance and edit the first 10 double-spaced pages of your story.
-She will then meet with you for 10 minutes at the event to discuss her thoughts, and pass along written critique notes at the meeting.
+Young adult fiction (any kind or genre): Faculty member Julie Eshbaugh, an author, will get your work in advance, critique the first 10 double-spaced pages of your book, meet with you online (Zoom, etc.) or by phone for 15 minutes sometime before the workshop to discuss her thoughts, and pass along written critique notes before or after the meeting.

 How to pay/register — Registration is now open.
-Reach out to workshop organizer Jessica Bell via email: WDWconference@gmail.com, and she will provide specific instructions for payment and registration to get you a reserved seat at the event.
-Payment is by either PayPal or check.
-Because Jessica plans different workshops, make sure you note that you’re inquiring about the Tennessee workshop specifically.
+Reach out to workshop organizer Brian Klems via email: WDWconference@gmail.com, and he will provide specific instructions for payment and registration to get you a reserved seat at the event.
+Payment is by PayPal or check or credit card.
+Because Brian plans different workshops, make sure you note that you’re inquiring about the Tennessee workshop specifically.